2023 Softball Tournaments

-The 34th Annual ShopRite Nutmeg State Games will be hosted by the City of Middletown in July of 2023.
+The 35th Annual ShopRite Nutmeg State Games will be hosted by the City of Middletown in July of 2024.
 The Softball Tournament will be held at Hubbard Park and Snow School.
 All tournament locations are in the City of Middletown.
-Registration will Open on Tues., October 11th on the Play FPN website.
+Registration will Open on Wed., October 25th on the Play FPN website.
 Please click on the icon below to be directed to the PlayFPN website.
-We will be accepting 8 teams per age group (12U, 14U, 16U & 18U).
+We will be accepting 8 teams per age group (12U, 14U, 16U & 18U) YOUR SPOT IS NOT SECURED UNTIL THE ENRY FEE PAYMENT IS RECEIVED.
 Teams will receive a minimum guarantee of 4 games.

 What your Team Receives for the Entrance Fee: